eduardogallifaochoa/ai-trading-bot/readme.md

 ## ⚡️ Quick Recap (TL;DR version)
+👉 *Heads up*: You don’t need a .env file for now, but the code supports it in case you wanna scale it up later.
+(You can jump to step 3)
 1. Go to [Binance API Management](https://www.binance.com/en/my/settings/api-management) and generate your keys
 2. Create a `.env` file in your folder and paste this inside (replace with your real keys):